Support

 Support for implementing climate technology activities

-Through the Poznan strategic program (PSP), the Global Environment Facility (GEF) provides funding to climate technology development and transfer activities.
-The program has supported countries to undertake technology needs assessments (TNAs), develop technology pilot projects and implement hundreds of climate projects with objectives related to climate technologies.
+Through the Poznan strategic programme (PSP), the Global Environment Facility (GEF) provides funding to climate technology development and transfer activities.
+The programme has supported countries to undertake technology needs assessments (TNAs), develop technology pilot projects and implement hundreds of climate projects with objectives related to climate technologies.

 Countries created the PSP in 2007, when the Conference of the Parties (COP) requested the GEF to elaborate a strategic programme for scaling up the level of investment for technology transfer.
 This was undertaken with the aim of helping developing countries to address their needs for environmentally sound technologies.
 In 2008, the GEF Council approved a strategic programme on technology.
 The programme had three windows: